 Annually, the National Association of Student Personnel Administrators (NASPA) gifts the Jim Rhatigan Fellowship Scholarships for $500 to four graduate scholars pursuing accredited master’s or doctoral degrees in student affairs counseling, admission counseling, or related higher education fields.
 Funding will include an NASPA Annual Conference trip.
-Eligible applicants must upload an original two to three-minute video to YouTube discussing a hot topic in college education.
+Eligible applicants for this counselor scholarship must upload an original two to three-minute video to YouTube discussing a hot topic in college education.

 Jim Rhatigan Fellowship Scholarships

 111 K Street NE, 10th Floor

 Washington, D.C.
 20002

 Deadline: June 1st

 In memory of a social welfare advocate who passed away in 2004, the National Latino Behavioral Health Association (NLBHA) created the Josie Torralba Romero Scholarship, which gifts $1,000 each year.
 Eligible Latino/as must be New Mexico residents, attend an accredited in-state college full-time, demonstrate financial need, and complete 24+ hours of volunteer service.
 Preference is given to undergraduates pursuing degrees in counseling, social work, human services, or related majors with a 3.0 GPA.

 Through the New York State Education Department (NYSED), the Marge Tierney Scholarship Fund distributes $1,000 per year to qualified individuals who are enrolling full-time or part-time in an accredited master’s degree in rehabilitation counseling.
 Eligible NYS residents are evaluated based on their commitment to helping disabled adolescents or adults cope with impairment, live independently, and find gainful employment.
 Preference is given to applicants with diagnosed disabilities.